not-reuty/health_lab/README.md

 ![](gifs/all.gif)

 This project provides some code for learning and testing healing mechanics found across many types of game.
-The project includes a few different types of health display, like the MMO type profile in the top right, an ARPG 'health bowl' in the bottom left, a heart type system in the center at the bottom, and a standard no-frills health bar in the center.
+The project also includes a few different types of health display, like the MMO type profile in the top right, an ARPG 'health bowl' in the bottom left, a heart type system in the center at the bottom, and a standard no-frills health bar in the center.

 This project is designed to help you learn how these types of mechanisms can be implemented in games, and particularly how to do it using the Godot engine.
 Feel free to use this code anywhere you like, crediting [@not_reuty](https://twitter.com/not_reuty) is not required but greatly appreciated!